 London’s never had any shortage of things to do during the festive season – for inspiration, see this year’s London Christmas highlights with kids.
-But Winter Wonderland, which began in Hyde Park in 2007, provides a good focal point and some traditional sparkle that emulates, to some degree, festive celebrations at Copenhagen’s Tivoli Gardens – albeit at a potentially hefty price.
+But Winter Wonderland in Hyde Park provides a good focal point and some traditional sparkle that emulates, to some degree, festive celebrations at Copenhagen’s Tivoli Gardens – albeit at a potentially hefty price.

 As with many days-out attractions, it's a case of managing kids’ expectations.
 Arm yourselves with a map and decide on your must-sees and must-dos.
 Take a stroll around first, too – don’t just leap onto the first ride you see and then have to face tears and tantrums when you see better ones when you’re spent all your tokens.